 Addiction doesn’t discriminate among men and women.
-While both genders can be affected equally, men and women actually benefit from different and separate treatment approaches.
+While both genders can struggle with substance abuse disorders, men and women benefit from two different treatment approaches.
 Since recovery programs can be more effective when done with only one gender, men can see real benefits when a treatment program is tailored to them.

 Men can develop an addiction for completely different reasons than women do.
-Often, men begin taking substances because of the perceived benefits they hope to gain.
+Men often begin taking substances because of the perceived benefits they hope to gain.
 These include increasing work hours, having a good time or even improving their sex lives.
 Men are more likely to use drugs or alcohol:

 - Earlier in life